Watch now! Join WND in prayer for President Trump and America

 It's an election many have called the most important in their lifetime, with the nation sharply divide on issues such as abortion, religious liberty, LGBT activism, relations with Israel, health care and the Supreme Court.

-So WND co-founder Elizabeth Farah has called a prayer meeting at 5 p.m.
-Eastern at this link.
+So WND co-founder Elizabeth Farah has called a prayer meeting at this link.

 TRENDING: Woman behind Trump breaks out anti-Democrat stunt, totally steals the show